scarecrow405/Mythic-Quest/README.md

 2. Navigate to the project directory:
     - cd project-directory

-3. Install dependencies:
+3. Install dependencies (if you have a virtual environment):
     - pip install -r requirements.txt

 4. Create media directory:
     - in your project at manage.py level, create a directory called "media".

-5. Apply migrations:
+5. Apply migrations (connect your db in settings.py):
     - python manage.py migrate

 6. Seed the database with initial data: